Groestlcoin/opencart-plugin/README.md

 - Once registered, you may retrieve the API keys by login to [AtomicPay Merchant Account](https://merchant.atomicpay.io/login) and go to [API Integration](https://merchant.atomicpay.io/apiIntegration) page.
 If your key becomes compromised, you may revoke the keys by regenerating new set of keys.

 ## Installation
 Visit the [Releases](https://github.com/atomicpay/opencart-plugin/releases) page of this repository and download the latest version.
-Once this is done, you can just go to Wordpress's **Adminstration Panels > Extensions > Add New > Upload Extension**, select the downloaded file and click **Install Now**.
-After the extension is installed, click on **Activate**.
+Once this is done, you can just login to OpenCart's **Admin Panel > Extensions > Installer**, click on Upload, select the downloaded file and the auto-installation will run.
+Upon successful installation, you should see the following message: "Success: You have modified extensions!"

+Next, go to **Admin Panel > Extensions > Extensions > Select Payments from Dropdown List > Find AtomicPay and click on the green + sign button to install the extension**

 **WARNING:** It is good practice to backup your databases before installing extensions.
 Please make sure you have created backups.